 The inaugural vintage from 2012 was made by winemaker David Tate (Barnett Vineyards, Tate Vineyards); he produced these wines through the 2015 vintage.
 With David needing to focus on Barnett Vineyards and his own wines, he was no longer able to make the Vineyard 36 wines.
 Master Sommelier and the Vineyard 36 Directory of Hospitality Scott Barber was already familiar with Emerson Brown, the personal label co-owned by talented winemaker Keith Emerson.
-Scott introduced Keith to the partners; Keith was soon hired and took over during the 2016 harvest – his first complete vintage of Vineyard 36 was in 2017.
+Scott introduced Keith to the partners; Keith was soon hired and took over during the 2016 harvest.
+His first complete vintage of Vineyard 36 was in 2017.

 Keith is from Boston and was planning to attend culinary school to become a chef when he came across an article mentioning the possibility of going to school to learn wine making.
-This sparked his interest so he moved to California, attended UC Davis and ultimately graduated with a degree in Fermentation Science with an emphasis on Enology and Viticulture.
+This sparked his interest, so he moved to California, attended UC Davis and ultimately graduated with a degree in Fermentation Science with an emphasis on Enology and Viticulture.

 Vineyard 36 was originally made at Judd’s Hill Winery but since Keith took over winemaking has been moved to the world class and state of the art production facility at Vineyard 29.

 The name originates from legendary hockey player Eddie Shore who owned a minor league team in the 1940s.
-He used to refer to players as Black Aces – those who weren’t actually on the team but might need to be called up to play for whatever reason (usually an injury to one of the primary players); the name references the ace of spades which when dealt in card games is thought of as bad luck.
-Today Black Aces is a more positive term as it relates to hockey – players (typically from the American Hockey League A.H.L.), are selectively brought up to help win games.
+He used to refer to players as Black Aces identifying those who weren’t actually on the team but might need to be called up to play for whatever reason (usually an injury to one of the primary players); the name references the ace of spades which when dealt in card games is thought of as bad luck.
+Today Black Aces is a more positive term as it relates to hockey; players (typically from the American Hockey League A.H.L.), are selectively brought up to help win games.

 Total production is currently around 1,000 cases per year with select retail distribution in New York, Chicago, Michigan and North Carolina.
-Tastings are by appointment for serious wine enthusiasts looking for under-the-radar noteworthy hand-crafted wines.
+Tastings are by appointment for serious wine enthusiasts looking for under-the-radar noteworthy hand-crafted wines with priority given to their mailing list members.
 An interest in hockey is a plus.
-For more information and or to join their wine club, visit: www.vineyard36.com
+And in addition to wine, select Vineyard 36 apparel is available on their website.